Rolling tachyons for separated brane-antibrane systems: Perturbative integrals and contact terms

 \subsection{Boundary one-point function}

 In order to illustrate more precisely the role of the contact term, we compute the one-point function on the disk for a tachyon boundary vertex operator.
-This one-point function does not have to vanish because of the rolling tachyon background.
+This one-point function does not have to vanish because of the rolling tachyon background, and contains potentially a divergence at first order, when the inserted tachyon vertex collides with the integrated tachyon coming from the perturbative expansion.
 We will find that the contact term cancels the two-tachyon divergence for all values of $r$ in the range $1/2<|r| \leqslant 1/\sqrt 2$.

 At first order in the couplings $\lambda^\pm$, the one-point function for one of the boundary tachyon vertex operators is given by the integrated correlator

 The integration over $t_2$ is not defined for $|r|>1/2$, nevertheless the result \eqali{ \tr \corr{\sigma^\pm \otimes \psi^\pm e^{\pm i r \tilde X + \omega X^0 }(e^{it_1})} \sim \frac{\lambda^\mp}{2 \pi} \parent{1-4r^2} 2^{1 - 4 r^2} \sqrt \pi \frac{\Gamma(\frac{1}{2}-2r^2)}{\Gamma(1-2r^2)} \int_{-\infty}^{+\infty} \di x^0\, e^{2 \sqrt{\frac{1}{2}-r^2} x^0}} is analytic for any $r\in[0,1/\sqrt 2]$